 People who have higher levels of self-efficacy:

-- Rather than getting discouraged in the face of obstacles, they see it as an opportunity to learn new things, acquire new skills, and grow as a person.
+- Instead of feeling discouraged by obstacles, they see it as an opportunity to learn new things, acquire new skills, and grow as a person

-- Setbacks are inevitable in life, but people who possess a strong sense of self-efficacy are more likely to recover quickly.
+- Setbacks are inevitable in life, but people with a strong sense of self-efficacy are more likely to recover quickly

-- They also tend to be more involved in the pursuit of their goals and take more active role in the activities in which they participate.
+- They also tend to be more involved in the pursuit of their goals and take a more active role in the activities in which they participate

 By contrast, people with a weaker sense of self-efficacy may tend to:

-- Get discouraged and give up when they face obstacles in the path of reaching their goals.
+- Get discouraged and give up when they face obstacles in reaching their goals

 Self-efficacy can also play a role in health and healthy behaviors.
-For example, it can play a role in how much people persist in changing risk behaviors (such as quitting smoking or sticking to an exercise regimen).
+For example, it can affect how much people persist in changing risk behaviors (such as quitting smoking or sticking to an exercise regimen).

-Bandura described a number of different sources of self-efficacy.
-Self-efficacy begins to form early in childhood and is an essential part of self-knowledge.
 As children have new experiences and gain new knowledge, they gain a better understanding of themselves and others.
-Their experiences with different tasks, people, and situations help contribute to this always growing and evolving sense of self-efficacy.
+Their experiences with different tasks, people, and situations help contribute to this continually growing and evolving sense of self-efficacy.

 1. Mastery Experiences

-Bandura believes that successfully tackling hands-on experiences is the best source of self-efficacy.
+Bandura believed that successfully tackling hands-on experiences is the best source of self-efficacy.

 2. Vicarious Experiences